Be Aware of Christian Identity in the United States

-Religious life in the US has always, always been deeply imprinted with the do it yourself attitude.
+Organized religion in the United States has always, always been deeply imprinted with the do it yourself attitude.
 If you've watched television in the last twenty years, it's not a stretch to imagine that this DIY attitude is a huge part of who we are in the US.
 What few of us often don't realize is that it's also a big part of our religious identity.

 If you want a good archetypal example of this dynamic in our religious identity, nothing has ever impacted me more, than the debate between John Winthrop, third governor of the Massachusetts Bay Colony, and Anne Hutchinson, charismatic leader in that colony.
 As the story goes, the early Puritans came to North America to experience religious freedom, even to set up a church-founded state, what Winthrop is now famously known for calling "a city on a hill".
 As time went on, however, the colony had to create rules, governance, and along with that came strict ideas on religious assembly and leadership.
 Hutchinson, meanwhile, had established her own prayer meeting, where the handed-down rules could be eschewed.
 It was an ironic turn of events.
 The very people who wanted that DIY religious independence were cracking down on it within their own ranks, and especially on a woman who was doing it.
 There's an amazing, still-relevant PBS documentary on this called God in America.
 See the first episode.